linux-system-roles/mssql/README.md

 Note that production environments require Pacemaker configured with fencing agents, this example playbook configures the `stonith:fence_azure_arm` agent.

+This example playbooks sets the `firewall` variables for the `fedora.linux_system_roles.firewall` role and then runs this role to open the probe port configured in Azure.

 ```yaml
 - hosts: all
   vars: